COVID-19 Compliance and Oversight Project

 The COVID-19 Compliance and Oversight Project is a special project within OSC that promotes accountability, transparency, and compliance in the spending of COVID-19 federal recovery funds in New Jersey.
 The Project does this through ongoing monitoring and oversight, special projects and targeted reviews, and by offering technical assistance and training to state and local government units.

 Formation of the COVID-19 Compliance and Oversight Project

-On July 17, 2020, Governor Phil Murphy signed Executive Order 166, which was aimed at ensuring greater oversight and accountability in the state’s administration of federal COVID-19 resources.
-Among other things, the Executive Order created the COVID-19 Compliance and Oversight Taskforce and established the State Comptroller as its chair.
-The Taskforce is responsible for mitigating the risks of waste, fraud, and abuse of federal recovery funds and ensuring that recipients of the funds are following all federal and state laws.
+On July 17, 2020, Governor Phil Murphy signed Executive Order 166 (EO 166), which was aimed at ensuring greater oversight and accountability in the state’s administration of federal COVID-19 resources.
+Among other things, EO 166 established the Governor’s Disaster Recovery Office, the roles of COVID-19 Accountability Officers, the COVID-19 Compliance and Oversight Taskforce (Taskforce), with the State Comptroller as its chair, and mandated the creation of a COVID-19 Transparency website.

-If you have any information about the fraud, waste, or abuse of COVID-19 relief funds, we want to hear from you.
-You can contact us through the State Comptroller's online complaint form, by email at ComptrollerTips@osc.nj.gov, or by calling our toll-free hotline, 1-855-OSC-TIPS.
+If you have any information about the fraud, waste, or abuse of COVID-19 Recovery Funds, we want to hear from you!
+You can contact us through OSC’s online complaint form, by email at ComptrollerTips@osc.nj.gov, or by calling our toll-free hotline, 1-855-OSC-TIPS.

 Not sure what constitutes fraud, waste, or abuse?
 Here are some quick definitions: